 6 p.m. - Get a real feel of an Old West saloon next door at McClintock’s Saloon and Chophouse at 2227 Exchange Avenue for dinner and drinks.
 This restaurant offers an authentic Western eating experience with its 50-foot long bar that Wyatt Earp would be at home sitting at.
 While you won’t find any outlaws or lawmen, you will find award-winning steaks, a wide selection of quality whiskey, wine and beer and local favorites like fried chicken livers, chicken fried steak, rack of lamb and towering burgers.

-7 p.m. – On Saturday nights, catch a live music show at the Rodeo Opry, 2221 Exchange Ave. to enjoy Oklahoma’s best in country and gospel entertainment.
+7 p.m. – When live music is back in action, catch a show at the Rodeo Opry on Saturday nights, 2221 Exchange Ave. to enjoy Oklahoma’s best in country and gospel entertainment.